TR3CTA/TR3CTA/README.md

 - 👋 Hi, I’m Niko Tapola, second year game dev student in Turku University of Applied Sciences.
 - 👀 I’m interested in games, movies and all sorts of nerdy stuff.
 - 🌱 I’m currently learning more game developing on Unity.
+- 🎮 I've got also one more group project(Arts of Sorcery), where I was doing the programming part.
 - 📫 How to reach me:
 -     niko.herman@netikka.fi